giantswarm/inago/docs/elasticsearch.md

 - The `inago` binary, as well as the `elasticsearch` directory from `example`, have been copied to all the nodes in the cluster.

+It should also be noted that any IP addresses or hostnames used in this example are dependent on your setup.

+## Inago Groups
+Inago introduces the concept of a _group_.
+A group is a set of unit files.
+Groups can be worked with in a similar manner to fleet units - for example, they can be sliced, creating a group slice.

+In this example, we will be using a group called `elasticsearch`, which consists of one unit, named `elasticsearch@.service`.
+We will use this group to create multiple group slices.
+Each group slice of the `elasticsearch` group will contain a slice of the `elasticsearch@.service` unit.

+For simplicity in this example, there is only one unit in the group.
+It would be possible to place more units in the `elasticsearch` group - in this example, Logstash and Kibana would make sense, and deploy them as part of a larger "ELK" group.

+As an aside, a rule in Inago dictates that units containing an '@' symbol in their filename can be sliced - all units in the group need to be sliceable for the group to be valid.

 ## Starting the Elasticsearch cluster
 We're going to use Inago's `up` command to bring up multiple group slices of the `elasticsearch` group.
 `up` is equivalent to `submit`, followed by `start`.